 The easiest way to wean (at least for your little one) is natural term breastfeeding, or simply continuing to breastfeed until your child is ready to stop.
 This method can be a huge (but rewarding) commitment, often lasting anywhere between 2.5-7 years.

 Some children seem to keep nursing as long as possible, while others just lose interest.
-I’ve heard of children asking their mother if they can make chocolate milk or juice, and when she says no, they just decide breastfeeding isn’t worth it anymore.
+I’ve heard of children asking their mother if they can make chocolate milk or juice from their breasts, and when she says no, they just decide breastfeeding isn’t worth it anymore.

 If this happens with your child, you may be surprised, sad, and even hurt!
 That’s totally understandable.
 A lot of times, they’re ready to grow up before we’re ready for them to.
 But make sure not to take those feelings out on your little one.
 Make sure you still offer cuddles and over ways to show affection, and save your hurt feelings to share with your partner or a supportive friend.